raspberrypilearning/get-started-pico-w/en/step_6.md

 --- task ---

 You want to keep the web server up and listening all the time, so that any client can connect to it.
 You can do this by adding a `while True:` loop.
-Add these four lines of code so that you can accept a request, and `print()` to see what the request was.
+Add these five lines of code so that you can accept a request, and `print()` to see what the request was.
 Add a call to your `serve` function in your calls at the bottom of your code.

 --- code ---
 ---